Shakira shows the reason why you are not married with Piqué

 Shakira finally the woman reveals why she wants Gerard Piquébut your reason is a strong partner that, despite the rumors that it’s around you.is what has kept

-The singer of “Waka waka”, “blackmail” and “The Bicycle,” he explained in an interview that both hand-in-hand program were 60 minutes, when he saw the father of their two children, Sasha and Milan, she was totally inflamed him.
+The singer of “Waka waka”, “blackmail” and “The Bicycle,” he explained in an interview that he was you, and the defense of fc Barcelona, saw the father of their two children, Sasha and Milan, they totally lit it.
 And it is to be recalled that the two stars met at the 2010 world Cup in South Africa and it was there that cupido the flechó.

 In the course of the interview, born in Barranquilla, Colombia, was put in question by the driver of the daily show, which was not yet opened because of your relationship to what you said, everything is because you are afraid of marriage.